-▲ This tiny island located north of Sulawesi, entirely fringed by coral reefs, offers fabulous drop-offs where 5 species of clownfish can easily be seen, in less than 6 feet of water.
-It includes the Spinecheek anemonefish (premnas biaculeatus), the biggest clownfish species (females can grow up to 17 centimeters).
+Siladen Island, located north of Sulawesi and entirely fringed by coral reefs, offers fabulous drop-offs where almost 10 species of clownfish can easily be seen, in less than 6 feet of water.
+It includes the spinecheek anemonefish (Premnas biaculeatus), the biggest clownfish species.
+Females of this species -on the left on the picture above- can grow up to 17 centimeters.

-▲ Do you feel like swimming with dozens of clownfish, in a few meters of water and above a spectacular reef drop-off?
-Then head for Aqaba, on the Jordan coast of the Red Sea, where two-banded clownfish, which are endemic to the region, can be seen in abundance.
+Do you feel like swimming with dozens of clownfish, in a few meters of water and above a spectacular reef drop-off?
+Then head for South Beach, in Aqaba Marine Park, where Red Sea clownfish (Amphiprion bicinctus), endemic to the region, can be seen everywhere.

-▲ Snorkel the shallow, rocky waters off Furuzamami Beach on the east coast of Zamami, one of the Kerama Islands, and you’ll swear you’re in the clownfish paradise.
-Several species, which most commons are tomato clownfish, Clark anemonefish and pink skunk clownfish inhabits the sea anemones which covers the sea beds of this stunning beach.
-Clownfish watching is easy in all Okinawa islands, for example at Aharen Beach.
+Snorkel the shallow, rocky waters off Furuzamami Beach on the east coast of Zamami, one of the Kerama Islands, and you’ll swear you’re in the clownfish paradise.
+Several species, which most commons are tomato clownfish, Clark’s anemonefish and pink skunk clownfish, inhabit the sea anemones found off this stunning beach.

 Fascinated by anemonefish?

 ➡ Check out our anemonefish species online identification guide